macelph00/iRep-Air/content/en/Machines/HPC laser cutter/controlpanel/index.md

 ![select](selectoption.jpg)

-[if wish to change speed above to 99%, press down key once]
+[if wish to change speed above to 99%, press down arrow key once.

 ## Set and Cancel Logic Org(origin)

-Press "Enter"
+Press "Enter" when file is selected then press "Enter" to cancel logic origin.

 ##### If have any other problems or still not working, please contact hardware team